named-data/NFD/README.md

 You may override `SYSCONFDIR` and `PREFIX` by specifying their corresponding options during installation:

-    ./waf install --prefix <path/for/prefix> --sysconfdir <some/other/path>
+    ./waf configure --prefix <path/for/prefix> --sysconfdir <some/other/path>

+Refer to `INSTALL.md` for more detailed instructions on how to compile and install NFD.

 ## Running and Configuring NFD